Fire and rescue services

 Various COVID-19 restrictions and public health prevention measures remain in place and vary by location.

-To drive in Canada, you'll need both:
+To drive in Canada, you may need:

 Get an IDP before you leave Australia.

 You can drive for up to one year with an IDP and your Australian licence.
 After that, you'll need a local driver's licence.
+Requirements may vary in different provinces and states.

 Heavy snowfalls, freezing rain and icy conditions make driving dangerous in winter.
 Car accidents happen more frequently in these conditions.